Encryption at rest

 Application-layer encryption (deliberately out of scope)

-PRs that add per-row encryption insidecrewshipd for these
+PRs that add per-row encryption inside

 small markdown files have come up and been rejected.
 The

-- Cost: a key-management surface, a per-row encrypt/decrypt path,
+trade-off ratio doesn’t work:- Cost: a key-management surface, a per-row encrypt/decrypt path,

 a migration story for existing plaintext, broken